merciremi/remicodes/_posts/2025-10-07-test-your-rails-app-with-minitest-a-much-needed-tutorial.md

 > This object should behave this way.

-## Assertions : everything, everywhere, all at once
+## Minitest syntax flavors : everything, everywhere, all at once

-One thing that slowed down my adoption is that Minitest offers **multiple styles of assertions**.
+One thing that slowed down my adoption is that Minitest offers **multiple styles of syntaxes**.
 You can write the same test in several ways, sometimes even mixing styles together.
 Each style lives in its own module or extension.

 RSpec is either loved or hated for its DSL, but it gives me one major advantage: I don’t have to decide for every test which style to use.
 [I use the standard and I move on]({{site.baseurl}}/pick-a-standard/).

 With Minitest, though, I can choose from:
-- the default assertions
+- the default syntax
-- Rails’ custom assertions
+- Rails’ custom syntax
-- or Minitest’s expectations (which mimic RSpec’s style)
+- or Minitest’s spec syntax (which mimic RSpec’s style)

-The same applies to how I define my test blocks.
-I can write them in plain Minitest style, Rails’ style, or even RSpec-like syntax.

 Let's write some tests so you get my point.